mahnouel/EmbedConsent/README.md

   <button class="js-embed__opener">Okay</button>
 </article>
 ```
-The `data-embed-id` attribute can be used to set a cookie if the user gives consent.
+The `data-embed-id` attribute can be used to set a cookie when the user gives consent.
 After that the embed permission request won't show itself for the next 90 days.

 ```js
 import EmbedConsent from 'embed-consent'